 Here’s an outline of what you can expect next:

 - Week of July 13 – You will receive an email to your queensu student account confirming whether or not you will be offered a residence space

 - Week of July 13 – If you’ve been offered a residence space, we will call you to share further details about what living in residence will be like in fall 2020 and we can answer any questions you have

-- August 30 – Residence move-in begins (multiple days).
+- Week of August 31 – Residence move-in begins (multiple days).
 Specific dates will be communicated in August

 Room Assignment Questions